Item Number: #552-ITL

-If you are interested in learning more about current availability and pricing, please click the following sponsored link for available Tid Bit Sets on eBay.
+If you are interested in learning more about current inventory and pricing for similar pieces, please click the following sponsored link for available Watercress-related items on eBay.
+Please note that these type of pieces rarely show up online.
+The plates are often misidentified, so be sure to look for the 8″ size, with upward-turning sides.

 Item Number: #555